RenatoEsposito1999/Multi-Modal-Emotion-Classification/README.md

    python main.py
    ```
    If you want to perform just one of those steps add the arguments `--no-train` or `--no-val` or `--test`.
 For more details see [opts file](/audio_video_emotion_recognition_model/opts_audio_video.py)
-   - Prediction:

-   If you want to try only this model run
+   - Prediction: (For those who want to try the single model)
    ```bash
    python main.py --no-train --no-val --test --predict
    ```